Presidency of John F. Kennedy: Camelot

+The public and the experts

-Assassinated in the prime of life, Kennedy remains a powerful and popular symbol of both inspiration and tragedy.
-The term "Camelot" is often used to describe his presidency, reflecting both the mythic grandeur accorded Kennedy in death, and the powerful nostalgia that many feel for that era of American history.
-He is idolized like Abraham Lincoln and Franklin D. Roosevelt; Gallup Poll surveys consistently show his public approval rating to be around 80 percent.
+In public opinion Kennedy is idolized like Abraham Lincoln and Franklin D. Roosevelt; Gallup Poll surveys consistently show his public approval rating to be around 80 percent.
 Kennedy's legacy strongly influenced a generation of liberal Democratic leaders, including Bill Clinton, Al Gore, Michael Dukakis, and Gary Hart.

 Historians and political scientists tend to rank Kennedy as an above-average president, and he is usually the highest-ranking president who served less than one full term.
 Assessments of his policies are mixed.
 The early part of his administration carried missteps highlighted by the failed Bay of Pigs invasion and the 1961 Vienna summit.
 The second half of his presidency was filled with several notable successes, for which he receives acclaim.
 He skillfully handled the Cuban Missile Crisis, as he avoided nuclear war and set the stage for a less tense era of U.S.–Soviet relations.
 On the other hand, his escalation of the U.S. presence in Vietnam has been criticized.
 Kennedy's effectiveness in domestic affairs has also been the subject of debate.
 Giglio notes that many of Kennedy's proposals were adopted by Congress, but his most important programs, including health insurance for the elderly, federal aid to education, and tax reform, were blocked during his presidency.